denaiels/DanielSantosoPortfolio/README.md

 Users can choose between using 1 mean of transportation and faster but more expensive, or using 2 means of transportation that is cheaper, but longer on the way.
 This is the unique feature that Transetter provides for its users.
 This app not only provides those choices to guide the users, but users can also book the orders through the app itself, except for a few vendors that have their own app, then Transetter will automatically redirect the user to the app related.
 This makes Transetter unique and very much helpful for users.

 **My Contributions:**

-I initiated the idea of a transportation mobile app that have such unique features.
-I also gave the name of the app.
-I helped at defining the core aspects of the application, such as the purpose and features.
-I also made the logo of Transetter.
+- Initiated the idea of a transportation mobile app that have such unique features
+- Gave the name of the app, Transetter
+- Define the core aspects of the application, such as the purpose and features
+- Designed the logo of Transetter.

 **UI Design:**